William D'Auvray

 D'Auvray's distinguished career is steeped in French cuisine and honed with Japanese technique.
 It spans decades of training under culinary legends from Southern California, France, and D.C. — including Michel Richard, Jean-Francois Meteigner, Joachim Splichal, Wolfgang Puck, and Hidemasa Yamamoto.

-After his time in France, he continued working at Colette while taking roles at the legendary L’Orangerie under Jean Francois Meteigner and other California kitchens like Muse, Ma Maison, and Max au Triangle under a young Wolfgang Puck and Joachim Splichal.
-These fundamental years taught D’Auvray to apply classic techniques to seasonal and global ingredients, which is still signature to style today.
+After his time in France, he continued working at Colette while taking roles at the legendary L’Orangerie under Jean Francois Meteigner and other California kitchens like Ma Maison and Max au Triangle under a young Wolfgang Puck and Joachim Splichal.

 With a keen interest in seafood, D’Auvray spent the next years working with Japanese seafood masters Hidemasa Yamamoto and Fujimoto Fukui.
 When they moved from L.A. to take over the legendary Jockey Club at the Ritz Carlton in Washington, D.C., D’Auvray joined them.
 His expertise in seafood was honed during these years, culminating in his leadership at the famous Jockey Club and cooking for two presidents and their cabinet members.

-Family ties brought D’Auvray to North Carolina and in 1992 Giorgios Bakatsias tapped him to open Parizade where he set the tone for the next 35 years of exceptional fine dining.
-In 1997, D’Auvray introduced his global seafood cuisine to Raleigh with the opening of his first restaurant, Fins, which earned a 4/4-star review and garnered national attention by Bon Appetit as one of the "Best Seafood Restaurants” in the country in 2008.
+Family ties brought D’Auvray to North Carolina, and in 1997, D’Auvray introduced his global seafood cuisine to Raleigh with the opening of his first restaurant, Fins, which earned a 4/4-star review in The News & Observer and garnered national attention by Bon Appetit as one of the "Best Seafood Restaurants” in the country in 2008.

-After 13 wildly successful years, D'Auvray closed Fins to introduce more casual global dishes at bu.ku.
-Restaurant consulting took D’Auvray to Maine and Florida, and when he returned to North Carolina, he lent his consulting expertise to Parizade, Vidrio, Lula’s and Lulu Bang Bang, before Bakatsias tapped him to lead East End Bistrot as Executive Chef in 2023.
+After 13 wildly successful years, D'Auvray closed Fins to introduce more casual global small plates at bu.ku.
+Restaurant consulting took D’Auvray to Florida and Maine, and when he returned to North Carolina, he lent his consulting expertise to area restaurants before taking on the role of Executive Chef at East End Bistrot in 2023.